karolk91/Grants-Program/applications/contracts-tool.md

 The key objective of this grant is to build a tool which allows to compare contracts performance and to track its regressions.
 Subject of comparision are solidity, and ink! contracts running on parachains (pallet-contract and pallet-evm).
-Tool will be integrated with CI and running each night, generating messurements data and providing visualisation.
+Tool will be integrated with CI and running each night, generating messurements data and providing its visualisation.
 Our team has strong interest in contracts development on Polkadot and building Polkadot ecosystem.

 ### Project Details